asdcid/Cp-hap/README.md

   <img src="https://github.com/asdcid/figures/blob/master/Chloroplast-genome-single-copy-orientation-ratio-detection/equal_structure.png" />
  </p>

 So far, only two structures are observed: the single copys (long/short) have same orientation, have different orientations.

-In order to detech whether only two different structures present in the chloroplast genome, and compare the ratio between them, this pipeline first creates a reference set containing all 128 different structures, and then map all long-reads to the genome file, filtered out reads failed to cover at least three conjunctions (lsc/ir, ir/ssc, ssc/ir or ir/lsc), calcuated the number of supported read for each structure.
+In order to detech whether only two different structures present in the chloroplast genome, and compare the ratio between them, this pipeline first created a reference set containing all 128 different  chloroplast genome structures, and then mapped all long-reads to the genome file, filtered out reads failed to cover at least three conjunctions (lsc/ir, ir/ssc, ssc/ir or ir/lsc), calcuated the number of supported read for each structure.

 The reads must be long enough to cover at least three conjunctions, otherwise it cannot unique map to one structure (The long single copy is duplicated here to make it clear).
 <p>